devfile/devworkspace-operator/README.md

 ```bash
 make uninstall
 ```
-This will delete all custom resource definitions created for the controller, as well as the `che-workspace-controller` namespace.
+This will delete all custom resource definitions created for the controller, as well as the `devworkspace-controller` namespace.

 ### CentOS CI
 The following [CentOS CI jobs](https://ci.centos.org/) are associated with the repository: